NandiSchoots/personal-website-hugo-academic/content/home/about.md

 * Emergent Communication
 * Using insight into human Theory of Mind, decision-making, reasoning, learning and language understanding to inform the design and build of AI’s with similar skills.

-I was one of the main organizers of the first [AI Safety Camp](https://aisafety.camp/) and this fall I hosted a retreat on Inductive Biases in Neural Networks.
+I was one of the main organizers of the first [AI Safety Camp](https://aisafety.camp/) and fall 2022 I hosted a retreat on Inductive Biases in Neural Networks.